Stress (Cortisol) Test

 Take care of yourself with our Stress (Cortisol) Test

-Using a quick and easy home-to-laboratory finger-prick blood test.
-Get your results within 5 days, and you will receive advice on whether your results are acceptable, if lifestyle changes are required, or if a visit to your GP is recommended.
+Use our quick and easy home-to-laboratory finger-prick blood test, and it may just change your everyday life for the better.
+Get your results within 7 days, and you will receive advice on whether your results are acceptable, if lifestyle changes are required, or if a visit to your GP is recommended.
 Lifestyle guidance is also provided.

-Being aware of your cortisol (stress hormone) level is a first step to making positive changes.
+Being aware of your cortisol (stress hormone) level is the first step to making positive changes.
 It is also easy to track your levels of stress over time.

 Cortisol Test - FAQs